mkdocstrings/crystal/docs/quickstart/python-dependencies.md

 $ pip install -r requirements.txt
 ```

-!!! tip
-    If you'll be maintaining several projects with different dependencies, you might want to install packages in a [virtualenv][] (effectively localized just to this project's folder).
+TIP: If you'll be maintaining several projects with different dependencies, you might want to install packages in a [virtualenv][] (effectively localized just to this project's folder).

-!!! important
-    Both `requirements.in` and `requirements.txt` should be checked into source control.
+IMPORTANT: Both `requirements.in` and `requirements.txt` should be checked into source control.

 Depending on the layout of project, you have many options where to store those files: